appoll/docs/technical_information/network_specifications/docs/index.md

 Brokers have a global vision of a network's part.
 They are in charge of several nodes, meaning that they will handle packets coming from those nodes (thereby, they are able to tell to Routers if they can handle a given packet).
-Several Routers may send packets coming from the same end-device (shared by several segments / Gateways), all duplicates are managed by the Broker and are sent to a corresponding Handler.
+Several Routers may send packets coming from the same end-device (shared by several segments / Gateways), all duplicates are processed by the Broker and are sent to a corresponding Handler.

-A Broker is thereby able to check the integrity of a packet and is closely communicating with a Network Server in order to administrate the related end-device.
+A Broker is thereby able to check the integrity of a received packet and is closely communicating with a Network Server in order to administrate the related end-device.
 For a reference of magnitude, Brokers are designed to be in charge of a whole country or region (if the region has enough activity to deserve a dedicated Broker).
+Note that while brokers are able to verify the integrity of the packet (and therefore the identify of the end device), they are not able to read application data.

 ### Network Server